turingschool/curriculum/source/environment/git_strategy.markdown

 1. Start with an existing repository branch
 2. Create and checkout a local branch
 3. Commit your work to that local branch
-4. "Jim" comes along and creates his own local branch from the same repository branch you originally did
+4. "Jim" comes along and creates his own local branch from the same original branch
 5. He commits on his branch, finishes his work before you do, and merges it back into the "shared" original
-6. When your branch is ready, merge it back into the known version you started with.
+6. When your branch is ready, you merge it back into the known version you started with.
 7. You commit a little bit more work to your branch and go to merge it back into `master`... but wait!
 Jim's code is in there!
 What happens?!?
 One of three things:
   * It just works.
 You and Jim worked on different files, and the changes just merge together with no issue.
   * It just works, version #2.
 Even though you and Jim touched the same file, maybe even the same line of code, git was able to merge the changes.